Festival Staff / January 7, 2020

 To reduce stress and maximize success in securing tickets, please read this information carefully.
-The link to tickets will appear at the bottom of this page when we get closer to the 2019 festival.
 If you are a Friend of the Festival, make sure you are logged in to your account before you go to get your tickets.

 When you link to the schedule, click on the NAME OF THE PROGRAM (not the ticket icon).
 You will be taken to the program information.
 A ticketed event is marked as such and has a blue link that reads "Make ticket reservations."
 Click there...you will be asked to fill in your information.
 On the following page, you will see available sessions.
 Several events will be close quickly when all available tickets are booked; we reserve a percentage of seats for walk-ins the day of the program.

 Select the program you would like to see; the ticket icon identifies those events that have tickets available.
 Ticketed venues include:

 * Student Union North Ballroom

 * Integrated Learning Center 120

 Complete the reservation form; you may reserve a maximum of two tickets per program.

 A confirmation email will be sent to you with the electronic ticket(s).
 If you don't get the email or lose the message, no worries!
 We will be able to assist you in the line at the venue.